AlexanderBiskup/project-portfolio/iot-analysis-cloud.md

 Please make sure you followed the [start up instructions](#52-how-to-start-up-the-applications).

 1. Visit the ms3-web-client at http://localhost:8080 and click "Connect".
 You should now see the temperature data graph.
 You can toggle to temperature analyzed in the top-left corner to see the predictions produced by MS4.
-2. Go to the terminal window were you started ms2-cli-client.
+2. Go to the terminal window where you started ms2-cli-client.
 3. Use the command "messages" to see how many messages have been exchanged so far.
 4. Use the command "clients" to see details about the connected clients.
 5. Copy the id of one client and use the command "terminate-client --id \<client-id\>]".
-The service you've selected should shutdown immediately and the message flow stop.
+The service you've selected should shutdown immediately and the message flow should stop.